wix-incubator/carmi/docs/introduction/design.md

 Traditionally, we can distinct 4 classic methods of handling derivation of state:

-- Natively - compute from scratch every time the state is changed.
+- Native - compute from scratch every time the state is changed.
-- Handle cache invalidation manually (with all the pain this process entails).
+- Manual - Handle cache invalidation manually (with all the pain this process entails).
-- Using Immutable data and caching computation based on the identity of inputs.
+- Persistent - Using Immutable data and caching computation based on the identity of inputs.
-- Using Functional Reactive Programming to box fragments of your state with getters & setters; running derivations in a way that would log which fragments were read during the computation, and invalidate when one of their setters is invoked.
+- Reactive - Using Functional Reactive Programming to box fragments of your state with getters & setters; running derivations in a way that would log which fragments were read during the computation, and invalidate when one of their setters is invoked.

 This project is an attempt at a new approach, a DSL + Compiler which are fed two types of inputs: